Readers Prefer Outputs of AI Trained on Copyrighted Books over Expert Human Writers: S2: Details about Evaluation Task

 \subsection{S2.1 Evaluation Interface}

-Figures \ref{fig:quality_eval_screen} and \ref{fig:style_eval_screen} shows the evaluation interface shown to both lay and expert readers.
+Figures \ref{fig:quality_eval_screen} and \ref{fig:style_eval_screen} shows the evaluation interface shown to both MFA-trained and college-educated general readers.
 Readers read two excerpts for quality evaluation and three excerpts for stylistic fidelity evaluation given that the stylistic emulation is evaluated with respect to the original author written excerpt.